hepplerj/Dissertation/introduction.dissertation.Heppler.md

 become common by the mid--1960s, Terman dismissed these complaints.
 The Industrial Park had done much for the Bay Area's economy, and Terman felt congestion and air pollution were "really a pretty small price to pay."[^cf6]

+Like Stegner, Terman had come to California from elsewhere.
+Born in 1900 in English, Indiana, Terman's family moved to Stanford in 1910 when his father, the psychologist Lewis Terman, accepted a position in educational psychology.
+Terman completed his doctorate at the Massachusetts Institute of Technology working under Vannevar Bush before returning to Stanford in 1924 to start the university's initial forays into electronics research.

+Not recognized by either Stegner or Terman was the environmental influence that these industrial activities had on the Santa Clara Valley.
+The celebrated orchards were exotic species in California, the result of European and American colonization.
+Furthermore, the cultivation of these species required an infrastructure to support canneries, cannery effluence, and controlling the land with pesticides and herbicides.
+Stegner's own contradiction of lament for Spaniard colonization and celebration of orchards poses significant questions:
+How should the land be treated?
+What counts as improvement or denigration upon the landscape?
+Terman's own views of the Valley reflect a similar set of questions: Should the built environment be assessed differently from the natural environment?
+Was the arrival of Silicon Valley an improvement upon nature?
+Implicit in both views revolves a core
+question: Who defines the valley landscape?

 How is it that people look at the cities and see very different places?
 These competing visions of the Santa Clara Valley landscape reflected widely-held